 Check the Junk Folder

+Regularly check your Junk Email folder to make sure that important messages aren't ending up in there.
+The Outlook Junk Email Filter automatically moves suspected spam to the Junk Email folder based on a variety of factors, including time and content of the email.
 If an email from a sender you want to whitelist has ended up in your junk folder, the process is simple.
-Just click on "Show Content" to view the body of the email.
-Now click "mark as safe."
-The sender will be added to your list of safe senders and all future emails will go to your inbox.
+Click on Show Content to view the body of the email.
+Next, click Mark as Safe.
+The sender will be added to your Safe Senders list, and all future emails should go to your inbox.

 Manually Add Contacts to the Safe Senders List

 You can also manually add email addresses or domains to your Safe Senders list in Outlook.com to permanently whitelist them.
 To do this, choose Settings, then Options.
 In the left pane, choose Junk Email, then Safe Senders.
 In the box, enter the email addresses or domains that you want to whitelist, and select the Add button.
 Click Save, and you're all set.

 Automatically Add Contacts to the Safe Senders List

 You can also choose to have the email addresses to which you send emails automatically added to the Safe Senders list in Outlook.com.
 First click on Home, then choose Junk, and then Junk Email Options.
 On the Safe Senders tab, make sure the box is checked next to Automatically add people I email to the Safe Senders list.

 Beyond checking your Junk folder, look at your Blocked Senders list occasionally to make sure it doesn't contain friendly senders.
 To do this, choose Settings, then Options.
 In the left pane, choose Junk Email, then Blocked Senders.
 Select the address or domain that you want to unblock, and click the trash bin icon that's next to it.
 Do this for everything that you want to be removed, and click Save.